gokraken-net/gokraken-net-Document/KraKenNet_Technology.md

 The intersection point of these two rays in 3D space will be the 3D coordinate (x, y, z) of the feature point in the real world.
 Bundle Adjustment can be used to optimize the 3D point positions and adjust the parameters of all cameras, minimizing reprojection errors.

 The significance of sparse point clouds lies in their ability to provide an initial framework for more detailed reconstruction.
 They offer a quick and lightweight representation of the scene, making them ideal for real-time applications like augmented reality, autonomous navigation, and more.

+#### 5. Dense point-cloud reconstruction
+To enhance the richness of a point cloud, depth estimation can be added to fill in the gaps and create denser representations of the scene.
+To compute the depthmaps, we need the images and the camera parameters.
+In this step depthmaps are computed for all images, and they will be fused with the sparse point cloud into a 3D mesh.
+Depth estimation algorithms, often utilizing stereo vision or machine learning techniques, infer depth information from the available data.
+We can see that the materials in the scene are not fully reconstructed, meaning the wall and the floor.
+These gaps can be filled in the later steps.

+#### 6. Mesh reconstruction
+Surface reconstruction algorithms come into play here, creating a continuous surface mesh from the discrete points.
+These algorithms vary in complexity, from simple techniques like Delaunay tetrahedralization to more advanced methods like Poisson surface reconstruction.
+They aim to smooth and interpolate the point cloud data to generate a surface that accurately represents the shape of the object or scene.

+#### 7. Mesh Refinement
+Mesh refinement is the process of improving the quality and accuracy of an existing 3D mesh.
+This is often necessary because the initial mesh generated through reconstruction may be rough or contain imperfections.
+This process can involve smoothing to reduce irregularities and noise in the mesh.
+To optimize the mesh’s structure, you can use techniques such as edge collapse, vertex split, and mesh simplification.

+#### 8. Mesh texturing
+Mesh texturing allows us to have a final 3D model.
+Materials’ properties and lighting condition are added to the refined mesh, resulting in 3D representation, similar to the real world.